 When you see me training my clients at work or lifting heavy weights on my own, you wouldn’t believe that I spent several years struggling with my weight.
 I am not like many personal trainers.
 I didn’t play a sport growing up and I most certainly wasn’t always in shape.

 There was a time when I wouldn’t have been able to run from my bedroom to my front door (which can take all of 3 seconds to do) without having an asthma attack.
 I wasn’t raised in an athletic home.
 My dad had played sports when he was younger but no one in my family exercised on a regular basis and our eating habits weren’t that great.
 I sometimes got picked on and called names for being a little chunky.
 Surprisingly, I handled the criticism pretty well especially for only being in middle school.
-I figured being a little overweight with some health issues (asthma and epilepsy) was just the card that I was dealt.
+I figured being a little overweight with some health issues (asthma and epilepsy) was just the card that I was dealt with.

 That was until I watched the movie The Nutty Professor.
 There was a scene when the main character, Sherman Klump (who was also overweight) attended a comedy show and the comedian on stage began cracking jokes on him about his weight.
 You could see how Sherman tried to laugh it off and act like it wasn’t a big deal but you could tell deep down it definitely made him feel bad about himself.
 I know it’s crazy how something so simple like that hit home with me and made me want to do something about my own weight problem.

-Like that character I definitely tried to overlook the fact that I wasn’t thin and pretty like some of my classmates.
+Like that character, I definitely tried to overlook the fact that I wasn’t thin and pretty as some of my classmates.
 I didn’t want to continue looking the way that I did.
 I didn’t want to go to high school being overweight.
 It wasn’t so much about the health issues it had more to do with looking a certain way.
 I was a typical teenager when it came to body issues.
 I wanted to be thinner like my friends because to me being thin meant that I would be pretty.

-At that point I decided to make some huge lifestyle changes.
+At that point, I decided to make some huge lifestyle changes.
 I started working out at home using my mom’s VHS workout tapes, which were sitting around collecting dust.
 The summer before freshman year in high school I began working out.
 I lost about 10 pounds before hitting a plateau.
 I then started changing what I was eating.
 My sister and I had become regulars at several of the local drive-thrus (Burger King, Taco Bell, McDonalds, etc.).
 I spent about a year making sure that I didn’t go to any of them and started spending my allowance on fitness magazines and books.
 I pretty much taught myself how to cook healthy food because of course this was before the Internet was popular so I couldn’t just Google healthy recipes.

 The weight continued to drop and my clothes got bigger and bigger, which I loved!
 There was even a brief time that I got a little crazy about losing the pounds that I did develop a few unhealthy habits because I wanted to hit a specific number on the scale much faster.
 I weighed myself multiple times a day.
 The number on the scale even determined if I was going to have a good day or a bad day.
 I slept as much as I could on the weekends so that I didn’t have to eat too many calories.
 I consumed very little calories in the day, which zapped all of my energy so I would come home after school and take long naps.

-In my head I just had to get to 130 pounds.
+In my head, I just had to get to 130 pounds.
 I don’t know why but that number was always in my head as being the number I needed or thought I needed to be.
 Like I said these poor habits didn’t last long and only made me feel crazy.
 I did manage to get to 130 pounds but it definitely wasn’t sustainable and I had no muscle tone.
-By junior year in high school I finally leveled out at around 140 pounds (about 40 pounds from my highest weight) and wore a size 8-10, which was a much more appropriate weight and size for my body.
+By junior year in high school, I finally leveled out at around 140 pounds (about 40 pounds from my highest weight) and wore a size 8-10, which was a much more appropriate weight and size for my body.
 I felt strong, healthy and proud!

 Working out had become addicting.
 I loved how I looked and most importantly how I felt.
 People who knew me constantly asked what I had done and how had I lost so much weight, as if there was some kind of magic potion.
 I knew then from my experience that I wanted fitness to always be a part of my life and that I would somehow incorporate it into my professional life someday.